 Is Brawn considering leaving Mercedes and buying into Williams?
 8 September, 2013 Ross Brawn The Formula 1 paddock at Monza began to disband after the Italian Grand Prix amid latest speculation suggesting that Mercedes team principal Ross Brawn may be buying into the Williams team.
 The story was mentioned by the British broadcaster Sky, in the wake of earlier news that Toto Wolff is moving to sell his 15 per cent share in the Grove based team.
 Wolff and Brawn currently work together at Mercedes, who will supply V6 engines to Williams next year.
 Brawn, team boss, has acknowledged that he will eventually be replaced by Mercedes’ new signing Paddy Lowe, so – if true – buying into Williams would breathe new life into his long career.
 Briton Brawn, 58, began his career in the 70s when Sir Frank Williams gave him a job as a machinist.
 Later, in the mid 90s, he worked with great success at Benetton alongside Pat Symonds, who has just started work as Williams’ new technical boss.
 Germany’s Auto Motor und Sport, however, reported on Saturday that Wolff in fact seems to be selling his 15 per cent team stake to a Russian interest.
 Sky acknowledged on Sunday that Williams advisor Alex Wurz, a former team driver, had vehemently denied the rumour.
 Other reports said that Wolff himself also denied selling his stake to Brawn.
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.